 When more than two concepts are combined using different Boolean Operators, grouping (or nesting) should be applied.
 This is because some computer programs process Boolean "AND" before "OR", others process "OR" before, still others process strategy from left to right, and in each processing different results are achieved (shaded part below).
 To override this, grouping using parenthesis should be utilized.

 A AND (B OR C) (A AND B) OR C

 Note: Some programs have a default Boolean like Google has AND as a default Boolean, so searching Google for mad cow is as if you are searching mad AND cow.

 Grouping when applied overrides how the program processes the Boolean statement, so what is within the brackets are always processed first.
 The above two examples retrieve different results as shown in the shades.

 Truncation is a useful option that can be utilized to retrieve better results and it can be either external or internal:

 External truncation allows searching for all occurrences of words that start with a specific root.
-OVID Medline allows external truncation by using * at the end of the word to designate zero, one, or more characters.
+Medline(OVID) allows external truncation by using * at the end of the word to represent zero or more characters.

-Wildcard or Internal Truncation uses ? inside the word to designate a predefined number of characters usually either zero or one character.
-Medline OVID allows internal truncation using ? and representing zero or one character, so colo?r retrieves either color or colour.
+Wildcard or Internal Truncation allows searchings for a predefined number of characters usually either zero or one character.
+Medline(OVID) allows internal truncation and wildcard by using which represents 0 or 1 character.